picosh/docs/posts/imgs.md

 ---

 There are two ways to upload images to pico: through [prose.sh](/prose) or [pgs.sh](/pgs).
-They both share the exact same features as each other, they just serve different purposes.
+They both share similar features to each other, they just serve different purposes and have different storage limits.

 # Features

-- Images are web optimized by default
+- Images can be web optimized
 - API to modify images on-the-fly (e.g. dimensions)

 # What it is